Even with native ads, you can still lose money. This can, of course, happen.

 The same is true for native ads.

-In terms of A/B testing elements, there is not much difference from other marketing channels.
+A/B testing is not much different from other marketing channels.

-The important thing is that you have some sort of prioritized testing protocol, so you don’t lose yourself in the plenty of different elements you can test.
+The important thing is that you have some sort of prioritized testing protocol, so you don’t lose yourself in the many different elements you can test.

-So, here are 9 testable variables ordered by most to less important:
+So, here are nine testable variables ordered by most to less important:

 - The publisher/the native ad platform you choose